 - With your children, take every book you own and clear space to make piles for different categories.

-- Make a separate pile for books written by white, BIPOC, disabled authors, and LGBTQ+.
+- Make separate piles for books categorized by if the author is white, BIPOC, a person with disabilities, or LGBTQ+.
 You can also add a bonus category for books that have animals or inanimate objects as the main character.

 - Count how many you have in each category and identify gaps where you can add more diversity to your bookshelf or make a list for the library.